Kaiser Permanente School of Allied Health Sciences MFT Program: Comprehensive Profile and Student Fit Analysis

 Official Degree Name: Master of Science in Counseling, Marriage and Family Therapy Concentration

-Campus Locations: Richmond campus at 938 Marina Way South, Richmond, CA 94804.
+Campus Location: Richmond campus at 938 Marina Way South, Richmond, CA 94804.
 A second MS in Counseling program site has opened in San Mateo, California, per Kaiser Permanente Northern California announcements.
+See the Kaiser Permanente School of Allied Health Sciences home page.

 Modality: Hybrid.
 Students attend class on the Richmond (or San Mateo) campus approximately one day per week, with the remainder of coursework delivered online.